-One of the most common questions I get is “What foods do I need to stock in my pantry?”
+One of the most common questions I get is “How and what foods do I need to stock in my pantry?”

 The best way for me to answer this is to tell you what I have in my own pantry.
-I’ve included below my MOST favourite pantry staples, including TOP 10 Smoothie Boosters & Other Pantry Staples these are the items I have on hand in my ARV kitchen.
+I’ve included below my MOST favourite pantry staples these are the items I have on hand in my ARV kitchen.

 Don’t worry, you don’t have to have a fully stocked pantry right away – just buy what you need as you explore new recipes – over time you’ll find your pantry will transform with a new set of staples.

 My aim?
 To provide you with an easy peasy reference to guide you as you, over time, stock your own ARV pantry!
 I hope you find it helpful!

 Oh and I also have this FREE Fridge & Pantry Checklist – designed to help you setup your ‘Almost Raw’ Vegan Fridge & Pantry with all the ingredients that will help you stay true with ‘Almost Raw’ Vegan meals!
 Gotta LOVE IT!